JanSkrabala/NetworkScripts/README.md

 # NetworkScripts

+Colection of simple python scripts for remote management of multiple devices.

 NapalmMultipleDevices - Configuration push configuration to multiple devices using Napalm.
 Utilizing list to loop through devices

 NetmikoMultipleDevices - Configuration push configuration to multiple devices using Netmiko.Utilizing list to loop through devices